Monte-Amador/m1870263342/debug-v2.md

 *Both search filters on the news and blog pages operate similarly and are therefore having the same problems with the featured posts exclusion code*.
 This makes sense as they are both written out to operate similarly with the exception of the month and date added filters on the news page.

-Test 1 works as expected all the way through the final page load.
+Test 1 works as expected but I leave the results here for data.
+Skip to [Test 2](test-2-isolating-ajax-filter) to see the buggy unexpected behavior and the code block I am focusing on as well as a potential solution.

 ### Test 1: Initial Page Load Results